One small splash into Portishead Marina, one giant leap for patients!

 About Newfoundland Dog Dive events

-The day is run by the incredible team at Newfound Friends and their well-trained and beautiful Newfoundland dogs, on behalf of The Forever Friends Appeal – we’ll be there on the day to capture the action and support you!
-This is the third event of its kind for us, with the last two events selling out weeks in advance!
+The day is run by the incredible team at Newfound Friends UK and their well-trained and beautiful Newfoundland dogs, on behalf of The Forever Friends Appeal.
+We’ll also be there on the day to capture the action and support you!

 Newfound Friends have been organising rescue days for over 29 years and have raised over £1 million for UK charities.
 As well as hosting these amazing days for charities, they are also committed to raising awareness for water safety.